prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_kernel/README.md

 CloudLinux OS kernel provides real time usage data in file.

 All the statistics can be read from that file in real time.
-Depending on your kernel version you will get either Version 6 of the file, or version 4 of the file.
+Depending on your kernel version, you will get either version 6 or version 4 of the file.
 You can detect the version by reading the first line of the file.
 It should look like:

 6:LVE... for version 6